openrewrite/rewrite-docs/reference/recipes/java/testing/cleanup/testsshouldincludeassertions.md

-# Tests should include assertions
+# Include an assertion in tests

 **org.openrewrite.java.testing.cleanup.TestsShouldIncludeAssertions**
-_For Tests not having any assertions, wrap the statements with JUnit 5's Assertions.assertThrowDoesNotThrow (Sonar RSPEC-2699)._
+_For tests not having any assertions, wrap the statements with JUnit Jupiter's `Assertions#assertThrowDoesNotThrow(..)`._

 ### Options